IOC seeks German TV’s evidence of weightlifting corruption

 Millions of dollars in the Budapest-based IWF’s share of funding from past Olympics was unaccounted for in Swiss bank accounts controlled by Aján, the program reported.

-ARD also claimed there were irregularities in how samples are collected from lifters, many by Hungary’s national anti-doping agency.
+ARD also claimed there were irregularities in how samples were collected from lifters, many by Hungary’s national anti-doping agency.

 Undercover reporters also filmed an apparent confession by a lifter from Thailand who said she doped with anabolic steroids before the 2012 London Olympics, where she placed third after a rival was disqualified for doping.